frconor-ebook/meditations/_posts/2025-05-07-the-bread-of-life.md

 This is why the Sacrifice of the Mass is not just a renewal of the Last Supper; it\'s a renewal of the sacrifice of Calvary.
 There\'s a link-up between the Last Supper and Calvary.

-At the Last Supper, Our Lord foretells the sacrifice that\'s going to take place: "I say to you that I will eat of it no more until it has been fulfilled in the kingdom of God."
+At the Last Supper, Our Lord foretells the sacrifice that\'s going to take place: "I say to you that I will eat of it no more until it has been fulfilled in the kingdom of God" (Luke 22:16).

 All through the discourse in the Last Supper, Our Lord used very deep, profound words.
 Did the apostles understand what He was saying?
 Perhaps not, but He used them anyway.